About Me

 The Misfit Teacher’s Mission

-I also want to provide resources for self-development and improvement, because the journey to doing so has transformed my life.
+I want to help other people find their calling, whether it’s teaching or something else.
+I want to provide resources for self-development and improvement, because the journey to doing so has transformed my life.

 I spent years in a job that caused me stress and didn’t align with my natural gifts or talents, and to be honest, I didn’t accept myself the way I now realize I should have.